MajorZiploc/tooling_notes/art/blender/notes.md

   Optional: first pass use bleed, then do flats pass with 0px bleed
     -- try without, if get weird results during flats, then try this hit it with (cam_angles) with a big hard brush and that will get everything

+NOTE: fill tool to fill only selected faces with color (works with any brush, not just fill tool) in Texture_Paint mode use paint mask option almost_top_menu next to Texture Paint text find the square icon

+NOTE: stabilize option on brushes to help brush nicer lines
+side_settings: Tool -> Brush Settings -> Stoke -> Stabilize Stroke

 ### Rigging